atomx1100/cyberpedia/xrd.md

 why is saturation an issue?, detector saturation only means that cant detect more photons because the amount of photons hitting the detector is already maximal

+ROI should be centered in the detector (for 640 channels, the center is 320)

 **the goal is to get good XRR data** develop a procedure to take good data understand what the data are saying: the pattern dep on the angle, how the pattern changes as different parameters are used,